firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.md

 ### Step 4&ndash;query map values

-After you ingest array values into the fact table, you can query the array using the array functions and lambda function approach covered in [Working with arrays](working-with-arrays.md).
+After you ingest array values into the fact table, you can query and manipulate the array using array functions and Lambda functions.
+For more information, see [Working with arrays](working-with-arrays.md).

-A query that uses a lambda function to return a specific value by specifying the corresponding key value is shown below.
-For more information, see [Manipulating arrays using lambda functions](working-with-arrays.md#manipulating-arrays-with-lambda-functions).
+A query that uses a Lambda function to return a specific value by specifying the corresponding key value is shown below.
+For more information, see [Manipulating arrays using Lambda functions](working-with-arrays.md#manipulating-arrays-with-lambda-functions).

 ```sql
 SET use_short_column_path_parquet = 1;